 If you own shares, it’s likely that the company will pay a dividend (a share of the profits).
-How dividends are taxed from April 2016 changes.
+How dividends are taxed from April 2016 changed and the allowance fell in April 2018.
 It will affect you if you invest or own your own limited company.

 - 7.5% for any dividend payments in the basic rate tax band.

 - 32.5% for any dividend payments in the higher rate tax band.